23 Top Movies for Chinese Learners in 2025

 “Last Train Home” is a fantastic look at one of the most fascinating and crucial aspects of modern Chinese life: trying to get home for the holidays.
 It revolves around a physically and emotionally torn apart family by the need to relocate to large cities to find jobs.

-The main characters speak with a thick dialectal accent that makes it tricky to understand.
+The main characters speak with a thick dialectal accent, making it tricky to understand.
 Still, the film imparts at least one crucial lesson about China: don’t travel by train around the Chinese New Year.

 This movie has a lot of help related to languages like transportation, commercial jargon, and family dynamics.
 This is an excellent film to learn Mandarin.